simonpenel/gtdrift_template/pipeline/scripts/analyses/verif/README.md

 ```
 > [!CAUTION]
-> "analyse_dir_name" describes the directory where the  results are stored.
-It should be modified for eache analyse!
+> "analyse_dir_name" describes the directory win which the  results are stored.
+It should be modified for each analyse!

-The directory "resources_dir_name" must be structured as follows:
+> "resources_dir_name"  describes the  directory in which the  data about domains is stored.
+The directoy is located in "pathGTDriftResource".
+It must be structured as follows:

 ```
 RESOURCES_DIR_NAME/
 ...........reference_alignments/ (should be present at start)